-- Our students will have a greater ENCOUNTER with God that leads to a spiritual commitment to Christ, a commitment to Christian discipleship, and a commitment to Holy Spirit-filled living. - Our students will have a greater ENGAGEMENT in learning that prepares students to create, collaborate, and innovate in solving local and global problems. - Our students will have a greater understanding and EMPHASIS of global issues. - Our students will have a greater EXPRESSION of doing good that reflects the life and ministry of Jesus Christ.
+- 1. Our students will have a GREATER ENCOUNTER WITH GOD: Encounter with God that evangelizes, disciples, and encourages Holy Spirit-filled living. - 2.
+Our students will have a GREATER ENGAGEMENT IN LEARNING: Engagement in learning which prepares students to create, collaborate, and innovate in local and global problem-solving. - 3.
+Our students will have global awareness and influence because the University will have a GREATER GLOBAL EXPANSION: Expansion through partnerships that expand faculty diversity and student accessibility to Christian higher education.

+Our students will have a GREATER EXPRESSION OF DOING GOOD: Expression in doing good that reflects the life and ministry of Jesus Christ.